yvcardenas/cse15l-lab-reports/LabReport3.md

     assertArrayEquals(new int[]{ 3 }, input1);
 	}
 ```
-- The symptom, as the output of running the tests (provide it as a screenshot of running JUnit with at least the two inputs above)
 ### The symptom:
 ![Image](LR3symptom.png)
 - The bug, as the before-and-after code change required to fix it (as two code blocks in Markdown)
-Briefly describe why the fix addresses the issue.
+Briefly describe why the fix addresses the issue:
 ``` java
   static void reverseInPlace(int[] arr) {
     for(int i = 0; i < arr.length; i += 1) {